Chriscbr/lox-wasm/README.md

 # lox-wasm

-A lox interpreter that you can run in your browser through wasm!
+A lox interpreter that you can run in your browser through WebAssembly!

 Try it out at https://rybicki.io/lox-wasm/.

-The interpreter is written at Rust at https://github.com/Chriscbr/lox-rust.
+The Lox interpreter is natively written at Rust at https://github.com/Chriscbr/lox-rust.
+This repository contains necessary setup to package the code and bundle it into a small web application.

 Little to no optimization has been done to reduce bundle sizes or improve performance.